 This is a personal story and it makes me sad to tell it, again, but there is a happy ending and a redemption tale as well.
-But every business owner has their “why we started this venture” story and in the dawn of a new look and new identity and new business model, I wanted to share mine.
+But every business owner has their “why we started this venture” story and in the dawn of this new season, I wanted to share mine.
 Below is my most solid advice for newly-engaged couples and my urge for each bride to BE the bride on your wedding day!

 I married a small town doctor’s son and my high school/college sweetheart.
 He was Mr. Popular and I was the first to get married in my family.
 We were both Greek in college and our guest list topped 580+.
 I’m an organized person.
 I love lists and timelines and paper and schedules and I come from a long line of Martha Stewart-type women.
 DIY is in my blood and it was going to be a part of the wedding.
 I wasn’t working with a very big budget and I helped pay for a good chunk of the wedding, but nonetheless: $35k for over 500 guests?
 Call me crazy.